mutluhanuzmez/personal-web-page/content/raw-blog/eeg-ml-papers.md

  ### Previous methods (Intro) & their limitations
  - ELM has recently proven to be comparable or better than support vector machine(SVM) for  pattern matching.
  - Linear Discriminant Analysis(LDA) works for pattern classification if the sample covariance matrices are similar among different classes.
 But ERD classification it can cause overfitting.
+- Common spatial pattern(CSP) and SVM when they are used together, it becomes one of the best classifier for EEG data according to recent researches.
  ### Proposed Solution
  ### Discoveries
  ### Discussion/Conclusion (their own limitations & future work)